aedorian/blug/about.markdown

 <br>

 About me?
-Currently a third year computer science bachelor studying abroad at NTNU, Trøndheim.
+Currently a third year computer science bachelor studying abroad at NTNU, Trondheim.

 Feel free to contact me on Discord if you have any questions about anything here (my tag is `adridrian_`).